mikeappell/cat_food_challenge/readme.txt

 The app should calculate how much cat food a Person needs to buy for all their Cats per week.

 No need for a database or UI or anything.
-The deliverable for this exercise is an app that makes the tests pass.
-You can run the tests by running the command `ruby test.rb` from inside the cat_food directory.
+The deliverable for this exercise is code that makes the tests pass.
+You can run the tests by running the command `rspec spec/` from inside the cat_food directory.
+You can install rspec if you don't have it by running 'bundle install', and you can install bundler if you don't have it with `gem install bundler`.

 You can change any part of the code, so feel free to add tests, new classes, or change the way I've set things up.